zce/velite/docs/guide/using-mdx.md

 ## Getting Started

-For example, you have the following content structure:
+For example, suppose you have the following content structure:

 ```diff {2,3,4}
 project-root